emersonh16/drifterz/ONBOARDING.md

      - Clears tile only if `(dx*dx + dy*dy) <= r_sq` (absolute world-pixel distance check)
    - Stores cleared tiles in `cleared_tiles` dictionary
    - **Result**: Solid elliptical clearing with no checkerboard pattern
-3. `FogPainter` (in FogMask SubViewport) draws 16x8 isometric diamonds for each cleared tile:
+3. `FogPainter` (in FogMask SubViewport) draws 16x8 rectangles for each cleared tile:
    - Converts grid positions to world centers using `CoordConverter.miasma_to_world_center()`
-   - Draws hardcoded diamond polygons with points: `(0,-4), (8,0), (0,4), (-8,0)`
-4. `MaskSync` camera keeps FogMask viewport aligned with main camera
+   - Draws full-coverage rectangles: `Rect2(world_center - Vector2(8, 4), Vector2(16, 8))`
+   - Enforces resolution parity: SubViewport size = window size (`get_tree().root.size`)
+   - Since FogMask is a child of Camera2D, the camera's transform is automatically applied
+4. `MiasmaHole` shader:
+   - Samples FogMask texture using `SCREEN_UV` (screen-space sampling)
+   - Since FogMask is camera-relative, the SubViewport output aligns 1:1 with screen space
+   - With resolution parity, SCREEN_UV provides correct screen-space alignment
-5. `MiasmaHole` shader reads FogMask texture → inverts it → controls fog ColorRect alpha
+   - Inverts the mask → controls fog ColorRect alpha
+5. `MiasmaSheet` CanvasLayer is fixed to screen (fog overlay stays on screen, mask moves with camera view)
-6. Result: Fog appears everywhere except where player has been (solid elliptical clearing area)
+6. Result: Fog appears everywhere except where player has been (solid elliptical clearing area that stays locked to player position on screen)

 ### Input System
 - WASD keys for movement